gugutz/dotfiles/tmux/README.md

 - `Prefix Q` - Kill window
 - `Prefix X` - Kill session

+## Tmux Sidebar
+- `Prefix Tab` - toggle sidebar with a directory tree
+- `Prefix Tab` - toggle sidebar and move cursor to it (focus it)

 ## Common shortcuts

 - `Prefix c` - New window